theprimarybrain/theprimarybrain.github.io/_posts/2022-10-18-Volcano-Toddler-Activities.md

 ---
 I don’t know about you, but my littles are intrigued by volcanoes!
 I created this [Volcano Themed Toddler Unit](https://www.teacherspayteachers.com/Product/Toddler-Activities-Lesson-Plans-Volcano-Preschool-Curriculum-Letter-V-5232563?st=e30448ebb266bb1f799086c644e17e40&utm_source=PB%20Blog&utm_campaign=Volcano%20Toddler%20Unit) to bring a bit of explosive fun to you and your little ones while learning all week about the letter Vv.

-## Lesson Components
-This unit is made up of 5 lessons that will each work on the following activities:
-- literacy/language
-- sensory bins
-- math and science activities
-- fine motor activities
-- gross motor activities
-- art activities

 If you want to learn more about how to get started planning activities for your little ones, download my FREE guide for everything you need to know about the skill areas we incorporate into toddler school:

 <div id="fd-form-65374920be19019fdd96d794"></div>